Topics Map > Software Guides > WeVideo

 To split a clip:

-- Click the scissors icon, which is the split button, from the blue pop-up at the top of the playhead.
-The clip will be split into two separate pieces, which can be moved and edited independently of each other.
+- Click the split button, which has a scissors icon, from the blue pop-up at the top of the playhead.
+The clip will be split into two separate sub-clips, which can be independently moved and edited.